jule64/TripleDraw/README.md

 TripleDraw's performance will highly depend on the number of cores on your machine as well as the complexity of the scenarios being evaluated.
 For example, 100,000 simulations should run in under 0.4 seconds in parallel mode (on 8 cores macbook).
 1 million simulation will run in about 4 seconds under the same scenario.
 However, in a three draws scenario, these performances drop to 1 seconds and about 8 seconds respectively.
 Note You can set the number of worker/cores to use by setting the `--procs` option.

 Additionally, you might want to try to run TripleDraw with **PyPy** (http://pypy.org/).
 PyPy is an optimised Python interpreter that can significantly speed up your program without changing any of your code.
-In our case, a large simulation will run over 4 times faster with PyPy vs CPython, it's very impressive:
+In our case, a large simulation will run **over 4 times faster with PyPy** than with regular CPython, see for yourself, the difference is impressive:

 **1 million simulations using PyPy vs CPython:**
 ![Pypytest](./img/pypy-v-cpython.jpg)